Build a Retail Income Statement Application Using JavaScript Pivot Tables

 pivotTable.setStyle(areaActual, style);

 We can use the same logic for the other fields.
-Use the corresponding formats as the table below:
+Use the corresponding formats in the table below:

-We would recommend for you to use Conditional Formatting to make it quicker for the viewer to see the biggest accounts.
+We recommend using Conditional Formatting to make it quicker for the viewer to see the biggest accounts.
 PivotTables offers the ability to set conditional rules to the specified dimensions.
 No matter how the PivotTable layout changes, the conditional rules only follow the specified dimensions.

 1. Select the cells: G7:H11